polydojo/vilo/README.md

 Vilo is a WSGI micro-framework for building web apps with Python.
 Inspired by [Express](https://expressjs.com/) and [Bottle](https://bottlepy.org/), Vilo is lightweight, unopinionated, and flexible.

-**Quick Plug:** Vilo is built by the folks at [Polydojo, Inc.](https://www.polydojo.com/) Effective project management is essential for building and maintaining web apps.
-If your team is looking for a simple project management tool, check out our latest product: BoardBell.com.

 Installation
 --------------
 Vilo is installable via pip:
 ```
 pip install vilo
 ```
 [Gunicorn](https://gunicorn.org/) is recommended for running Vilo apps (in development and production), installable via pip:
 ```
 pip install gunicorn